redhat-developer/odo/docs/website/docs/user-guides/advanced/using-gui.md

 ---
-title: Using the GUI to edit the Devfile
+title: Using the Web UI to edit the Devfile
 sidebar_position: 3
 ---